Read this entire page before purchasing a PCV Fix Kit!!!

 - Extremely robust, overbuilt components that ensure many miles of trouble-free operation.
 To date, not one person has needed to service their check valve after installing this kit.
 This kit use only high end components with Made In the USA brass fittings and a high end check valve made in Italy that resists chemical degradation, gumming, and blockage while also being easy to clean if needed.

-- Eliminates boost leak caused by aged, worn, or clogged OEM check valve by replacing it with a high quality, high heat resistant cone-style check valve utilizing a viton seat.
+- Eliminates boost leak caused by aged, worn, or clogged OEM check valve by replacing it with a high quality, high heat resistant cone-style check valve utilizing an NBR seat.

 - Solves for loss of crankcase vacuum caused by stuck/clogged OEM check valve.